phborba/qgis-mac-packager/docs/README.md

 ## Notes

 - The LTR package will be added in February 2019
 - Minimum supported MacOS version for PR 3.4.1 builds is 10.14.
-Support for earliear versions will be ed in 3.4.2
+Support for earliear versions will be added in 3.4.2
 - Minimum supported MacOS version for nightly builds is 10.11

 ## Highlights